2004 Irish presidential election: Nomination by Mary McAleese

 Mary McAleese nominated herself as a candidate on 24 September.

 McAleese had the support of the government parties Fianna Fáil and the Progressive Democrats, who had nominated her in the 1997 election.
 She also had the support of opposition parties Fine Gael and Sinn Féin, while the Labour Party and the Green Party had considered contesting the election, but ultimately voted against doing so (see below).

 Other potential candidates

 Dana Rosemary Scallon

 Dana Rosemary Scallon had contested the 1997 presidential election and had served as an MEP from 1999 until her defeat in 2004.
-Dana sought a nomination from local authorities, as she had done in 1997, but received only the nomination of Galway City Council.
+Scallon sought a nomination from local authorities, as she had done in 1997, but received only the nomination of Galway City Council.
 After failing to secure a nomination from local authorities, she wrote to every member of the Oireachtas seeking a nomination.
 She had the support for a time of Independent TD Jerry Cowley, but he later withdrew his support.
-Dana made an appeal to the President of the High Court on the day of the close of nominations, but was unsuccessful.
+Scallon made an appeal to the President of the High Court on the day of the close of nominations, but was unsuccessful.
 A challenge by a lay litigant to extend the time for nomination to allow for Dana to be nominated failed in the High Court.